I was raised with a wonderful

 time referred to as Groenendal).
 There were none in California, and few West of the Rockies.
 After many

-letters, inquiries and phone calls, I found a breeder in Oregon, Ms. Marion Glover of Nightwatch fame.
-At
+letters, inquiries and phone calls, I found a breeder in Oregon, Ms. Marion Glover of the renowned

 On that first visit to Nightwatch,